Ferrari 308 GTB/GTS: Group 4

 Michelotto began constructing Group 4-specification 308 GTB rally cars in 1978.
 In 1980, Michelotto provided a Gr.4 308 to Padova-based rally driver "Nico" Grosoli.
 Grosoli provided funding for Michelotto's efforts and was able to bring in more assistance from the Ferrari factory.
 At the time, Lancia was the Fiat Group's official entrant into the World Rally Championship.
 Although Ferrari was also a member of the Fiat Group, which ostensibly co-ordinated competition activities between member brands, Michelotto (with Grosoli's assistance) was able to obtain official support from the Ferrari factory.

 Ferrari supplied bare 308 GTB chassis and engines which Michelotto built into complete rally racing cars.
 Michelotto installed lightweight tubular framed chassis sections made of steel and titanium, including a roll cage and a modified engine bay designed to allow easier maintenance access.
 They were equipped with 2-valve-per-cylinder (i.e. early type non-Quattrovalvole) engines using high-compression pistons, revised valves, cams, bearings, and spark plugs.
 Bosch Kugelfischer mechanical fuel injection was used instead of the Weber carburetors or Bosch K-Jetronic injection systems seen on roadgoing 308 models.
 Two additional oil coolers were added at the front of the car.
 After modifications by Michelotto, this engine produced approximately 288-330 bhp.
-A close-ratio transmission with no syncromesh was fitted to improve acceleration.
+A close-ratio transmission with no synchromesh was fitted to improve acceleration.
 The suspension used standard 308 components with adjustable Koni shock absorbers.
 The suspension was tuned for the varied surfaces found in rally stages and had a visibly higher ride height than 308 road cars.
 Brakes were standard 308 equipment with an added brake balance controller.
 Wider wheels by Campagnolo or Ruote Neri were fitted.
 The bodywork was constructed from fiberglass and Kevlar and was equipped with larger fender flares and optional lights for night stages.
 In order to save weight, the interior was stripped, Sparco fiberglass racing seats installed and the motorized hidden headlight mechanisms were replaced with manually operated mechanisms.
 Michelotto built a total of 11 Gr.4-specification 308 rally cars.